-- Construct a model for the different combination of viscoelastic polymer melts. - Demonstrate the rheological behaviour of thermoplastic materials. - Analyze the flow properties of polymer melts. - Critique the influence of rheology on different properties of the polymers. - Explain the function of various rheological instruments and optimize its parameters. - Apply the theory of rheology in the applications of polymer processing.
+- Construct a model for the different combination of viscoelastic polymer melts. - Demonstrate the rheological behavior of thermoplastic materials. - Analyze the flow properties of polymer melts. - Critique the influence of rheology on different properties of the polymer. - Explain the function of various rheological instruments and optimize its parameters. - Apply the theory of rheology in the applications of polymer processing.

-SCIENCE AND TECHNOLOGY OF RUBBERS
+PEC 2212 SCIENCE AND TECHNOLOGY OF RUBBERS 3 0 0

-- To impart knowledge in predicting and modifying the properties of rubber. - To provide understanding on rubber compounding ingredients, their importance and technical classification of rubber mixes. - To make students conversant with the manufacture of different rubbers. - To develop an understanding of the properties and application of various rubbers. - To have fundamental knowledge on the mechanism of vulcanizing rubbers. - To enhance their skill in developing formulations for desired properties of rubbers.
+- To impart knowledge in predicting and modifying the properties of rubber. - To provide understanding on rubber compounding ingredients, their importance and technical classification of rubber mixes. - To make students conversant with the manufacture of different rubbers. - To develop an understanding on properties and application of various rubbers. - To have fundamental knowledge on the mechanism of vulcanizing rubbers. - To enhance their skill in developing formulation for desired properties of rubbers.

-MODULE: I SCIENCE OF RUBBERS 6
+MODULE: I SCIENCE OF RUBBERS